Methanol economy: Feedstock

 Methanol is already used today on a large scale to produce a variety of chemicals and products.
 Global methanol demand as a chemical feedstock reached around 42 million metric tonnes per year as of 2015.
 Through the methanol-to-gasoline (MTG) process, it can be transformed into gasoline.
 Using the methanol-to-olefin (MTO) process, methanol can also be converted to ethylene and propylene, the two chemicals produced in largest amounts by the petrochemical industry.
 These are important building blocks for the production of essential polymers (LDPE, HDPE, PP) and like other chemical intermediates are currently produced mainly from petroleum feedstock.
 Their production from methanol could therefore reduce our dependency on petroleum.
 It would also make it possible to continue producing these chemicals when fossil fuels reserves are depleted.

 Production

 Today most methanol is produced from methane through syngas.
-Trinidad and Tobago is currently the world's largest methanol exporter, with exports mainly to the United States.
-The natural gas that serves as feedstock for the production of methanol comes from the same sources as other uses.
-Unconventional gas resources such as coalbed methane, tight sand gas and eventually the very large methane hydrate resources present under the continental shelves of the seas and Siberian and Canadian tundra could also be used to provide the necessary gas.
+Trinidad and Tobago is the world's largest methanol producer, with exports mainly to the United States.
+The feedstock for the production of methanol comes from natural gas.

 The conventional route to methanol from methane passes through syngas generation by steam reforming combined (or not) with partial oxidation.
-New and more efficient ways to convert methane into methanol are also being developed.
+Alternative ways to convert methane into methanol have also been investigated.
 These include: